connervieira/Optic/README.md

 ## Description

 Optic is a graphical interface for controlling Predator's dashcam functionality.
-Optic is designed to run on an low-powered computer, alongside Predator, and provides a simple interface for controlling dashcam recording over the network.
+Optic is designed to run on a low-powered computer, alongside Predator, and provides a simple interface for controlling dashcam recording over a network.
 Users can connect to Optic from a phone, tablet, or other network-enabled device with a web browser.
 Full installations can even include a dedicated control interface.

+While the initial installation and setup process requires some technical knowledge, Optic is designed to be extremely easy to use after the configuration process is completed.
+As such, users who want to take advantage of Predator's dashcam functionality can have their installer setup Predator and Optic on their behalf.

 ## Features